Find the Right Saddle for Your Blueridge® Acoustic Guitar

 Blueridge Prewar Series

-If you have a Blueridge Prewar Series model, then most likely your guitar has a through saddle, which will go all the way through the bridge lengthwise and is often glued in place.
+If you have a Blueridge Prewar Series model, then most likely your guitar has a through saddle, which will go all the way through the bridge lengthwise and may be glued in place.
 Replacing this saddle type requires a good deal of skill and so we suggest that you find a professional guitar technician for the job.

 Blueridge Historic and Contemporary Series